Birmingham Man Indicted on Gun Charges

 The maximum penalty for receipt or possession of an unregistered firearm is 10 years in prison.

-ATF investigated the case, along with the Shelby County Drug Enforcement Task Force.
-Assistant U.S. Attorney Kristy Peoples is prosecuting the case.
+ATF investigated the case, along with the Hoover Police Department.
+Assistant U.S. Attorney Michael A. Royster is prosecuting the case.

 This case is part of Project Safe Neighborhoods (PSN), the centerpiece of the Department of Justice’s violent crime reduction efforts.
 PSN is an evidence-based program proven to be effective at reducing violent crime.
 Through PSN, a broad spectrum of stakeholders work together to identify the most pressing violent crime problems in the community and develop comprehensive solutions to address them.
 As part of this strategy, PSN focuses enforcement efforts on the most violent offenders and partners with locally based prevention and reentry programs for lasting reductions in crime.